QueenieCplusplus/Sort_sort/README.md

 if all keys are distinct as shown as f[i].getKey() !=insertedKey, and key f[i].key is being searched for, then n-1+1 key comparisons are made.

+It is possible to do much better when looking up phone number, the fact is that the entry in the list (i.e., the tele dir) are in lexicographic order.

 (to be done...)